Menu

 As mentioned above, Kumbh Mela will take place at four places.

-• At the confluence of Ganges, Yamuna, and Saraswati rivers known as Sangam in Prayag.
+• At the confluence of the Ganges, Yamuna, and Saraswati rivers, known as Sangam in Prayag.

 • At Shipra river in Ujjain.